DiamondLightSource/blueapi/docs/tutorials/local-auth.md

 To log in through the BlueAPI CLI:

 1. Run `blueapi -c tests/system_tests/config.yaml login`
-2. Follow the login prompt to Keycloak, then log in with the username `admin` and password `admin`
+2. Follow the login prompted to Keycloak, then log in with the username `admin` and password `admin`
 3. When promped by Keycloak, grant BlueAPI access to the listed privileges
 4. Run `blueapi controller plans` to check that the log in has succeeded